Schengen Area: Republic of San Marino

+Vatican City

 The Vatican City has an open border with Italy.
 However, there is no customs union between Italy and Vatican City, hence vehicles may be subject to checks at the border.
-Typical border controls would not be feasible in Vatican City, due to its small size and unique position, as an enclave within Rome.
+Typical border controls would not be suitable in Vatican City, due to its small size, high number of pedestrian visitors and unique position as an enclave within Rome.
 In 2006, the Vatican City showed interest in joining the Schengen agreement for closer cooperation in information sharing and similar activities covered by the Schengen Information System.